Unfamiliar Indic Words

 When we write such a transliterated word for the first time, we also write its ĐevaNāgarī form in the following pair of round brackets.

-Rarely our transliterated word may be very different than the commonly transliterated word.
+Rarely our transliterated word may be very different from the commonly transliterated word.
 In that case, we might write popular transliteration in the brackets.

-If a distinct plural form of a word does not exist in Hinđī then '/s' is appended.
+If a distinct plural form of a word does not exist in Hinđī, we append “/s”.

-We may not have followed above mentioned rules (in Headings, Lists, etc.) if it make sense to use regularly transliterated word!
+We may not have followed above mentioned rules (in Headings, Lists, etc.) if it makes sense to use a commonly transliterated word.
 If a word is used many times, quotation marks are not used.

 Our scheme called Nīrajā-Latin is used for correct transliteration.